CMSDAS/root-short-exercise/_episodes/02-get-root.md

 ## CVMFS

-[CVMFS](https://cernvm.cern.ch/portal/filesystem) is a software distribution service and in HEP on many systems already set up.
+[CVMFS](https://cernvm.cern.ch/portal/filesystem) is a software distribution service that is already set up on many HEP systems.
 CMSSW including ROOT is distributed via CVMFS, but also other software stacks are available that contain ROOT.

 Most notably, the CERN service [LXPLUS](http://information-technology.web.cern.ch/services/lxplus-service) has CVMFS always installed and enables rapid access to software and computing resources.

 ### CMSSW

-Following commands let you find out quickly which ROOT version comes with CMSSW.
+The following commands let you find out quickly which ROOT version comes with CMSSW.

 ```bash
 # Source setup tools